tensorturtle/yolov8-on-nuimages/README.md

 Ultralytics has some documentation on [how to create a custom dataset](https://docs.ultralytics.com/datasets/#contribute-new-datasets)

 The main work involves converting the dataset organization / annotation formats to [Ultralytics YOLO TXT format](https://docs.ultralytics.com/datasets/detect/)

+nuImages has much richer, complex annotations for each image than YOLO's simplistic 2d bounding boxes.
+Therefore converting from nuImages to YOLO format will be lossy.
+For example, nuImages gives each object a 'category' and an 'attribte', where attribute describes a temporary state.
+For the `human.pedestrian.adult` category, one of the following attributes are also included: `pedestrian.standing`, `pedestrian.moving`, `pedestrian.sitting_lying`.